 UPDATE February 8, 2012 Just for grins I checked on Pale Male and he's still alive and kicking.
 I also discovered that the average life span of a red tail hawk is around 21 years.
 That puts Pale Male in the senior citizen category and I dread what my next update will be.

-For some truly amazing images of Pale Male, Lola and their offspring may I suggest you pay a little visit to here and poke around some.
+For some truly amazing images of Pale Male, his various mates and their offspring may I suggest you pay a little visit to here and poke around some.